How long do antibiotics take to work?

 • Affecting the wall or coating that surrounds bacteria

-• Obstructing with bacteria reproduction
+• Obstructing bacteria reproduction

 • Blocking the production of protein in bacteria